-3. Her tone of voice implies an interested but not negative judgemental attitude - the doctors in the VERDIS recordings often use this tone of voice when asking or talking about contentious, and/or highly sensitive matters (see also, for instance, the Eashan Real Talk case).
+3. Her tone of voice implies an interested but not negative judgemental attitude - the doctors in the VERDIS recordings often use this tone of voice when asking or talking about contentious, and/or highly sensitive matters [see also for instance, Eashan Case Four in Module One].